Moscow runs low on beer necessities for thirsty World Cup fans

 “The sun makes them thirsty,” he said of his customers.
 “In Russian we say ‘to the bottom!’
 I like that these guys are embracing our culture.”

-Ivan, a Croatian in Russia to see his team take on Argentina on Thursday, said he had yet to encounter any shortages.
+But fans such as Ivan, a Croatian who is in Russia to see his team take on Argentina on Thursday, said he had yet to encounter any beer shortages.